gemc/src/api/README.md

+### Prerequisites:

+- python3

 # Python API to build detectors

-This [GEMC](https://gemc.github.io/home/) interface provides utilities to build detectors, create materials, assign sensitivity, etc.
+This [GEMC](https://gemc.github.io/home/) API provides utilities to build detectors, create materials, assign sensitivity, etc. All the information is stored in databases.

-The possible databases are:
+The supported databases are:

 - ASCII text files
 - SQLite database

-### Prerequisites:

-- python3
+``
 # Quickstart

 The python script `templates.py` can be used to create: